danamaring/Marin_Dana_1056_Project4/README.md

-# Marin_Dana_1056_Project4

 # Project 4: Responsive Web Design

+### Media Query

-##Create a basic example of a media query based on the specs reviewd in class.
+Create a basic example of a media query based on the specs reviewd in class.

 ### Dependencies